Skip to main content

 1. Scope and access — define systems, environments, repositories, cloud accounts, compliance goals, and testing boundaries.

-2. Discovery — map assets, identities, data paths, deployment paths, and externally exposed surfaces.
+2. Discovery — map assets, identities, data paths, deployment paths, externally exposed surfaces, and operational owners.

 3. Assessment — review configuration, architecture, source or dependency data where in scope, and operating process.

-4. Risk analysis — rank findings by impact, likelihood, exploitability, and business context.
+5. Risk analysis — rank findings by impact, likelihood, exploitability, exposure, data sensitivity, and business context.

-5. Report and walkthrough — present executive summary, technical findings, remediation plan, and next-step options.
+6. Report and walkthrough — present executive summary, technical findings, remediation plan, control mapping, and next-step options.

 Deliverables